sarah-arnd/WebProject/README.md

 # WebProject
-Project for the course Web Programming (Semester 4)  consisting on creating a website covering a subject over the 17 sustainable Development goals.

 Our idea is to prendre toutes les destinations du semestre et donner leurs points forts/faibles d’un point de vue écologie